martinferianc/relax/README.md

 ![Pure edge detection](imgs/test2.png)

 ## Credits
-All done by Martin Ferianc, 2017.
+- All other code was written by Martin Ferianc in 2017.